The Atlantic League Strikes Again! New Baseballs and an interview with Steve Shutt, League Director of Communications

 -Tony Baseballs

 EDIT: Not long after posting this I found the exact quote and it turns out I misremembered almost everything about it.
 It’s from HoFer Bill Terry and it wasn’t said during a labor dispute since he didn’t live long enough to see one.
 The actual quote is, “Baseball must be a great game to survive the fools who run it.”
+My paraphrase is pretty darned close.

 Pioneer League Switches Up